Sansevieria trifasciata ‘Laurentii’ (san-se-VEER-ee-uh try-fask-ee-AH-tuh law-REN-tee-eye) is the most often sold Sansevieria plant variety.

 The container should have ample surface area for air circulation and good drainage.

 Related: What Kind of Sansevieria Soil Mix?

 Grooming & Maintenance

-- Keep the plants’ leaves clean by occasionally wiping them with a damp cloth.
+- Keep the plants’ leaves clean by occasionally cleaning the dust off by wiping them with a damp cloth.

 - If leaves become withered or damaged, prune them away with a sharp, sterile cutting tool.